gabrielkrell/strain-rig/README.md

 1. Install the [Queuetue HX711 library](https://github.com/queuetue/Q2-HX711-Arduino-Library/) (Library Manager > Queuetue HX711 library).
 1. Install the [TimerThree library](https://github.com/PaulStoffregen/TimerThree) (Library Manager > TimerThree).

+Before uploading to the board, you'll need to remove the capacitor between GND and RESET.
+That prevents accidental resets.
+You can put it back once you've uploaded.

 ## Linux usage instructions

-The actual UI isn't done yet, but you can still use it with the command line.
-To use on Linux, you can install the Arduino IDE (probably), or just use built-in terminal stuff:
+To use on Linux, you can install the Arduino IDE, or just use built-in terminal stuff:

 1. Plug in the Arduino, and figure out which port it's on:
    `$ dmesg | grep tty`